Capitalism on Edge

 The International Studies Association's 2022 Best Book prize for International Political Economy

-Honorable mention, The British International Studies Association 2021 Susan Strange Best Book Prize
+Honorable mention, The British International Studies Association's 2021 Susan Strange Best Book Prize

 Reviews